 How much milk does my baby need at stage 2 weaning?

 As your baby starts to eat more food their milk intake will gradually decrease.
 Some babies do this on their own but others need a bit of gentle encouragement.

 Milk drinking is easy.
 It’s a skill they have mastered months ago and can do very well.
 Eating food is much harder and requires concentration and effort.
 Milk is also sweet and all babies have a preference for sweet things as these are the most mature and well developed taste buds.
 You can therefore see why some babies don’t start weaning with gusto and would prefer to just have milk.

-Between 7 and 9 months of age milk intake should be around 500-600ml (20oz) per day, more than this may inhibit appetite and your baby’s desire to eat.
-This is often difficult to quantify if you are breastfeeding, therefore I advocate a full feed (both breasts) mid morning, mid afternoon and at bedtime, fitting in with the routine advised above.
+Between 7 and 9 months of age, milk intake should be around 500-600ml (20oz) per day , more than this may inhibit appetite and your baby’s desire to eat.
+This is often difficult to quantify if you are breastfeeding, therefore, I suggest offering a full feed (both breasts) mid morning, mid afternoon and at bedtime, fitting in with the routine advised above.

 Does my baby need vitamin supplements?